Solar Panel Charge Controller Wiring Intro

 Connect the positive and negative poles of the load to the load terminals of the controller.

-There may be voltage on the load side, Please be careful to avoid short circuit when connecting the load.
+There may be voltage on the load side, Please be careful to avoid a short circuit when connecting the load.

 A fuse should be connected to the positive or negative cord of the load.
 Do not connect the fuse during the installation.
 After installation, confirm that the fuse is connected without error.